Enhancement and Suppression of Decay Rates in an Accelerated Fermionic Cavity Coupled to a Massive Field

 While the algebraic prefactors $F_{\text{short}}$ and $G_{\text{short}}$ differ from the short-cavity case, the governing exponential factor is identical.
 The enhancement exponent $(1+s)\pi^2/\ln(1+al)\approx(1+s)\pi^2/\ln 2$ (since $al\sim 1$) is vastly smaller than the suppression exponent $2M/a = 4.6\times 10^{9}$ (where $2M/a$ corresponds to $2Mc^2/(\hbar a/c)$ in SI units).
 Thus again, the exponential suppression overwhelmingly dominates the decay rate.

 This analysis confirms that for a heavy external field ($M/a \gg 1$), the decay rate is exponentially suppressed across all cavity sizes, $\Gamma_{\text{left}}/\Gamma_{\text{in}}\sim e^{-2M/a}$.
 The result derived for large cavities in Sec.~\ref{sec:LargeCavity} (Case C) is not an isolated case but is, in fact, the universal behavior for this parameter regime.
 The specific cavity size $al$ only influences the algebraic prefactor, which is always many orders of magnitude smaller than the exponential factor $\exp(-2M/a)$, but not the dominant exponential character of the suppression.
-Therefore, the dominant exponential character of the suppression is universal.
-This explains why experiments using electrons or other massive fundamental particles—which satisfy \(Mc^2/(\hbar a/c) \gg 1\)—have consistently failed to detect Unruh effects.
+This suppression may help explain why experiments utilizing electrons or other massive fundamental particles—which \(Mc^2/(\hbar a/c) \gg 1\)—have not observed Unruh effects.